-With some imagination you can make Vilfredo Pareto an unpaid consultant to your business, and increase your bottom line.
-It may not help in all cases, but hopefully it will work for you at least 80% of the time.
+With some imagination you can make Vilfredo Pareto an unpaid business consultant of yours and increase your bottom line.
+It may not help in all cases, but hopefully it will work for you at least 80% of the time (rim shot!).

-•Of the total number of drivers that qualified in NHRA Pro Stock in an entire season, 20% of them qualified in about 80% of all the races.
+•Of the total number of drivers that qualified in NHRA Pro Stock in a recent racing season, 20% of them qualified in about 80% of all the races.

 •For managers, many times 80% of employee problems come from 20% of the employees.
 Are these employees being properly and consistently managed to reduce your headaches?